CivicActions/ssp-toolkit/docs/controls/IA.md

 ### Part d)

+#### CivicActions Responsibility

+Account usernames may not be re-used for at least two years.

 #### Drupal specific control support

 Drupal users unique identifier (the numeric user id, or uid) is never reused.

+### Part e)

+#### CivicActions Responsibility

+All user accounts are required to change their passwords every 90 days.
+The website will automatically block the accounts of users who fail to change their password within that time period, after which the account may only be unblocked by a website Administrator or CivicActions Operations.